euchungmsft/baba-ess-x-slb/README.md

 in the .clientprofile

-1. key.id=<your account key>
+1. key.id = your account key
-2. key.secret=<your account key secret>
+2. key.secret = your account key secret
-3. endpoint=<API endpoint, ex) cn-shanghai>
+3. endpoint = API endpoint, ex) cn-shanghai

-4. stop-on-failure=<stops the instance when SLB status is 'abnormal', true | false>
+4. stop-on-failure = stops the instance when SLB status is 'abnormal', true | false

-5. region-id=<region where your SLB's running, ex) cn-shanghai>
+5. region-id = region where your SLB's running, ex) cn-shanghai
-6. slb-id=<the SLB's id>
+6. slb-id = the SLB's id
-7. acrion-ari=<the action ARI to run when the failure's found from SLB. it has to be defined in your the autoscaling configuration>
+7. acrion-ari = the action ARI to run when the failure's found from SLB. it has to be defined in your the autoscaling configuration

-8. webhook-url=<the webhook URL for subscription mode. remark this when it's run by polling, ex) tcp://localhost:61616>
+8. webhook-url = the webhook URL for subscription mode. remark or leave blank this when it's run by polling mode, ex) tcp://localhost:61616

 5-6-7 are optional when stop-on-failure is true

 Notes

 1 Polling mode
 Simply run this script from commandline or from cron.
 There's no need to change the code.
-Be careful with number of intervals, intervals by SLB's healthchecks, mutes from Cloud Monitoring Service (CMS) Alert, CMS's own delays and as well as the intervals defiend from your crntab
+Be careful with the intervals, intervals by SLB's healthchecks, mutes from Cloud Monitoring Service (CMS) Alert, CMS's own delays and as well as the intervals defiend from your crntab

 2 Subscription mode
 The CMS offers webhook integrations to send its alerts.
 It sends the alerts to somewhere else which gets POSTs in JSON format.
 See https://github.com/nudbeach/baba-cms-webhook for further details.

-Try to add your codes under "//	do something" on Main.java.
-This example does not contain when the messages comes from webhook
+It gets the alerts from CMS and relays Try to add your codes under "//	do something" on Main.java